jpbaldon/PotentiostatAnalyzer/README.md

 pip install -r requirements.txt
 ```

 The C++/Qt (python backend) version does not require Python to be installed.
-Simply download the Release folder on a Windows machine and run HybridApp.exe.
+Simply download the Build folder on a Windows machine and run HybridApp.exe.
 ---

 ## 🔧 Features